NTTLimitedRD/plumbery/docs/usage.rst

 If infrastructure should be handled like code, then your first task is to document a target deployment into a text file.
-In the context of Plumbery, this is called the fittings plan, and it is usually put into a file named ``fittings.yaml``.
+In the context of Plumbery, this is called the fittings plan, and it is commonly put into a file named ``fittings.yaml``.

-With that in hands, you can then use Plumbery to act on the infrastructure and on nodes.
+With that in hands, you can then ask Plumbery to act on the infrastructure and on nodes.
 The engine has built-in code to cover the full life cycle:

-* build the infrastructure and configure it
+* deploy the infrastructure and configure it
 * build nodes
 * start nodes
 * polish nodes -- this is to say that some processing is applied to each node
 * stop nodes
 * destroy nodes
-* destroy the infrastructure and release all resources
+* dispose the infrastructure and release all resources

 How do I describe fittings plan?
 --------------------------------

-The fittings plan is expected to follow YAML specifications, and it must have multiple documents in it.
+The fittings plan is written in YAML, and it must have multiple documents in it.
 The first document provides general configuration parameters for the engine.
 Subsequent documents describe the various locations for the fittings.